kos-lang/kos/doc/grammar.md

 Return statement
 ----------------

-The return statement can be used only in a function.
-It is illegal in the global scope, if used in the global scope it will produce a compilation error.
+The return statement can be used anywhere a function body is allowed, including in the global script scope, where it terminates the execution of the script or module.

 The return statement interrupts execution of a function.